 Although most cardholders won’t spend enough to qualify, the IHG Rewards Club Premier card also offers 10,000 bonus points each anniversary year in which you spend $20,000 on purchases (and make one additional purchase).
-The bigger yearly incentive, however, is the certificate for a free hotel night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
+The bigger yearly incentive, however, is the certificate for a rewards night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
 At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $89 annual fee (as a reminder, the fee is $0 for the first year).

-The free night will become available for redemption on your account renewal date every year and must be redeemed (and stay completed) within 12 months from the date of issue.
+The rewards night will become available for redemption on your account renewal date every year and must be redeemed (and stay completed) within 12 months from the date of issue.
 Rooms are limited and may be unavailable during periods of high demand.

 |Tip: Visit the IHG Rewards Club site to view a list of hotels that do not accept the certificate, as well as to get a list of step-by-step instructions on booking your rewards night.|